Forced organ harvesting from Falun Gong practitioners in China: United States

 Rep. Ileana Ros-Lehtinen, who co-sponsored a Congressional resolution condemning organ harvesting from Falun Gong adherents, speaks at a rally in Washington D.C.

 In July 2014, the Foreign Affairs Subcommittee of the U.S. House of Representatives unanimously adopted a resolution condemning state-sanctioned organ harvesting from Falun Gong prisoners of conscience and members of other minority groups.
 The allegations have also surfaced in reports by the Congressional-Executive Commission on China, and in the Department of State Country Report on Human Rights for China for 2011.
 In January 2015, the White House responded to a petition signed by 34,000 Americans condemning organ harvesting from Falun Gong prisoners.
-The response noted that:"China's leaders have announced a pledge to abolish the practice of taking human organs for transplant from executed prisoners, although we are aware of continued reports of such practices.
+The response noted that: "China's leaders have announced a pledge to abolish the practice of taking human organs for transplant from executed prisoners, although we are aware of continued reports of such practices.
 We take such allegations very seriously and will continue to monitor the situation."

-In 2016, the U.S. House of Representatives unanimously passed resolution H.Res.343 expressing concerns over credible reports of state-sanctioned organ harvesting from Falun Gong practitioners and other prisoners of conscience, and urging China to stop the practice.'
+In 2016, the US House of Representatives unanimously passed resolution H.Res.343 expressing concerns over credible reports of state-sanctioned organ harvesting from Falun Gong practitioners and other prisoners of conscience, and urging China to stop the practice.'

 In 2023, several U.S. House representatives introduced legislation and spoke out against organ harvesting in foreign countries.
 One such bill, the Stop Forced Organ Harvesting Act of 2023, addressed some of these concerns by "imposing sanctions and allowing the State Department to revoke the passports of those convicted of organ trafficking-related crimes."